Cinnamon Sugar Sprouted Crackers (+ Herbed Recipe)Updated: September 14, 2017Recipes, Snacks and Treats

 Mix flour and buttermilk by hand or with a mixer.
 Mix until slightly stiff dough forms.
 Add melted butter, baking powder, salt, cinnamon, cinnamon oil, and date sugar.
 Blend well.

 Divide the dough into four equal parts.
 Roll out each quarter of the dough to 1/8 inch thickness on cookie sheet sized pieces of parchment paper.

 Cut the dough into square shaped crackers.
 Brush sprouted crackers with some more butter and carefully place parchment paper on a cookie sheet.
-When this process is complete for all 4 sections of dough, bake in a 300F oven for 30 minutes.
+When this process is complete for all 4 sections of dough, bake in a 300 F/ 150 C for 30 minutes.

-Reduce heat to 200F and continue to bake sprouted crackers for 3 more hours until the crackers are dry and crisp.
+Reduce heat to 200 F/ 93 C and continue to bake sprouted crackers for 3 more hours until the crackers are dry and crisp.

 Sarah, The Healthy Home Economist

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!